 Dates for Baptisms need to be mutually agreed, often several months in advance, so, to avoid disappointment, please discuss this with the Church office before making any definite arrangements.

 We would be delighted to talk this through if you have any questions.
-Please call Alison at the office on 01344 886900
+Please call the office on 01344 886900